Our lawyer handle brain bleed birth injury lawsuits in Maryland and around the country.

 Below are summaries of settlements and verdicts from birth injury cases involving infant brain bleeds resulting from medical negligence during the labor and delivery process.

-- $4,600,000 Settlement (New York 2016): During a Caesarean section at Vassar Brothers Medical Center, a vacuum extractor was used after the physician rotated the infant from a transverse lie to a cephalic lie.
+• $4,600,000 Settlement (New York 2016): During a Caesarean section at Vassar Brothers Medical Center, a vacuum extractor was used after the physician rotated the infant from a transverse lie to a cephalic lie.
 Within the first day of life, the child was diagnosed with focal seizure activity, including a seizure that lasted almost six minutes.
 He sustained subdural and subarachnoid hematomas and consequently suffers from an ongoing seizure disorder and speech and language delays.
-His parents sued the physicians, their employers, and Vassar Brothers Medical Center for negligence.
+His parents hired an infant brain bleed attorney who sued the physicians, their employers, and the hospital for negligence.
 The plaintiffs claimed the Defendants were negligent in delivering the baby and the post-delivery care.
 The plaintiffs alleged Defendant Physicians should not have used the vacuum extractor to deliver the child as it caused trauma to his head.
 The plaintiffs also alleged Defendant Vassar Medical Center’s staff wrongly placed the infant in the well-baby nursery.
 Defendants denied liability, claiming all actions were within the standard of care and that any brain injuries were not severe and would have a good recovery.
 The parties agreed to settle before trial for $4,600,000.

-- $2,450,000 Settlement (California 2006): After experiencing uterine contractions later in her pregnancy, a woman presented to a local hospital’s emergency room.
+• $2,450,000 Settlement (California 2006): After experiencing uterine contractions later in her pregnancy, a woman presented to a local hospital’s emergency room.
 A vaginal exam revealed a complete dilation with an arm in view.
 The on-duty obstetrician opined the baby indicated a footling breech, and the woman was moved to the operating room for an emergency C-section.
 The obstetrician, however, ordered the child to be delivered vaginally.
 While they were able to complete the delivery, the child suffered cranial hematomas that left him with developmental delays and speech problems.
-The mother sued the medical group for malpractice, claiming the physicians were negligent in the child’s delivery.
+The mother hired a newborn brain hemorrhage attorney who sued the medical group for malpractice, claiming the physicians were negligent in the child’s delivery.
 The defendants denied negligence and contended the extent of the infant’s developmental damages.
 The parties agreed to settle for $2,450,000 during mediation.

 How Do You Know if Your Baby Has a Brain Hemorrhage?